Giraffe radar: Giraffe 8A

-Giraffe 4A
+Giraffe 4A and Sea Giraffe 4A

 While the Giraffe 8A occupies the high end of the family, Saab has introduced new radars in the medium-range category in the form of Giraffe 4A and Sea Giraffe 4A for naval use.
 Employing similar S-band technology to the larger radar, Giraffe 4A offers true 3D multirole capability, combining the air defence and weapon locating tasks in a single unit.
 Able to be airlifted in a single C-130 load, Giraffe 4A can be deployed by two people in less than 10 minutes.
 It can operate as a standalone.

-The Swedish armed forces designation for the G4A radar is PM24.
+The Swedish armed forces designation for the Giraffe 4A radar is PM24.

+A Giraffe 4A radar variant is also being considered for the use with the IRIS-T SL short and high to medium air defense surface-to-air missile system.

-Giraffe 1X
+Giraffe 1X and Sea Giraffe 1X

 To complete its new line-up, Saab has introduced two short-range radars, Giraffe 1X and Sea Giraffe 1X.
 Working in the IEEE X-band (NATO I-band), Giraffe 1X is intended primarily as a highly mobile radar that can work with very short-range air defence systems in the battlefield or at sea.

 Weighing less than 300 kg, Giraffe 1X can be mounted on a small vehicle or vessel or in fixed installations such as on a building or a mast.
 The radar has a sense-and-warn function and can be optionally configured for weapon location.